Intermittent Communication: Upper Bounds

-Similarly, it is possible to obtain a lower bound on the function $g(a,b)$.
-The lower bound and a numerical comparison between the lower bound, the exact value, and the upper bound on the function $g(a,b)$ can be found in~\cite{mostafa-ita-13}.
-The following definition will be useful in expressing the upper bounds in Section~\ref{subsec-genie}.
+Although we cannot obtain a closed-form expression for the function $g(a,b)$, we can find a closed-form upper and lower bound by expanding the mutual information in~\eqref{e-func-g} and bounding some of its terms.
+The upper and lower bound and a numerical comparison between the lower bound, the exact value, and the upper bound on the function $g(a,b)$ can be found in~\cite{mostafa-ita-13}.